VisualComputingInstitute/2D_lidar_person_detection/README.md

 # Person Detection in 2D Range Data
-This repository implements DROW3 [(arXiv)](https://arxiv.org/abs/1804.02463) and DR-SPAAM [(arXiv)](https://arxiv.org/abs/2004.14079), real-time person detectors using 2D LiDARs mounted at ankle or knee height.
+This repository implements DROW3 ([arXiv](https://arxiv.org/abs/1804.02463)) and DR-SPAAM ([arXiv](https://arxiv.org/abs/2004.14079)), real-time person detectors using 2D LiDARs mounted at ankle or knee height.
-Also included are experiments from *Self-Supervised Person Detection in 2D Range Data using a Calibrated Camera* [(arXiv)](https://arxiv.org/abs/2012.08890).
+Also included are experiments from *Self-Supervised Person Detection in 2D Range Data using a Calibrated Camera* ([arXiv](https://arxiv.org/abs/2012.08890)).
 Pre-trained models (using PyTorch 1.6) can be found in this [Google drive](https://drive.google.com/drive/folders/1Wl2nC8lJ6s9NI1xtWwmxeAUnuxDiiM4W?usp=sharing).

 ![](imgs/teaser_1.gif)

+## News

+[06-03-2021] Our work has been accepted to ICRA'21.
+Checkout the presentation video [here](https://www.youtube.com/watch?v=f5U1ZfqXtc0).

 ## Quick start